Save Money Rendering in the Cloud

 Important Steps Before you Launch Barista

 Like Blender, Barista was created by users for users, offering an answer to the problem of using AWS directly for cloud-based rendering.
-While it does a lot to help you manage these renders, Barista does require a basic understanding of AWS EC2.

 The ultimate remote rendering tool for the Blender community